 - table_name (str) Table name

 - short_name (str) Variable's short name

 - derived (bool, optional) Variable is derived.
 Info retrieval for derived variables always look on the default tables if variable is not find in the requested table

-Returns Return the VariableInfo object for the requested variable if found, returns None if not get_table(table) Search and return the table info. get_variable(table_name, short_name[, derived]) Search and return the variable info.
+Returns Return the VariableInfo object for the requested variable if found, returns None if not

 Class to read CMIP5-like data request.